metbril/hugo-grotius/README.md

 # hugo-grotius

 Hugo Grotius Theme

 ## IndieWeb Posts

 ### Sections

-The theme expects [IndieWeb posts](https://indieweb.org/posts) as separate sections.
-The advantage is, that the post type is determined by the section the page is in.
-You don't need to explicitly set the type.
+The theme expects [IndieWeb posts](https://indieweb.org/posts) as separate root [sections][hugo-sections].

+The advantage of this is, that the IndieWeb post type by default is determined by the root section the page is in.
+You don't need to explicitly set the Hugo [content type][hugo-content-type].
 Post discovery is not required.

 Another advantage is, that Hugo supports post type views out of the box.
 You can simply open a section/view and list all pages in it.

-So your site will have sections like 'note', 'article', 'like' etc. These sections become Hugo page types.
-Layout templates in the theme are based on those layouts.
+So your site will have sections like 'note', 'article', 'like' etc. These sections become Hugo content types.
+Layout templates in the theme are based on those content types.

 These post types are currently supported:

-- note
+- [note][iw-note]
-- article
+- [article][iw-article]
-- like
+- [like][iw-like]
-- bookmark
+- [bookmark][iw-bookmark]

 Any unsupported type will fallback to the default layouts.